China's Evergrande default risks spook global markets | DW | 20.09.2021

 Chinese authorities have already told major creditors to extend interest payments or rollover loans.

-"If as expected Evergrande is defaulting on its debt and goes through a restructuring, I don't see why it would be contained," said Michel Lowy of banking and asset management firm SC Lowy.
-"There are other developers that are suffering from the same problem of no access to liquidity and have extended themselves too much," Lowy added.
+"If as expected Evergrande is defaulting on its debt and goes through a restructuring, I don't see why it would be contained," said Michel Lowy of banking and asset management firm SC Lowy, speaking with Reuters.
+"There are other developers that are suffering from the same problem of no access to liquidity and have extended themselves too much."

 Most other analysts have played down the comparison, arguing that even a messy collapse of the developer would have a minimal global impact.